-Wade Hastings remembers seeing a supposed feud between Lady Gaga and Weird Al played out on the pages of Reddit surrounding Al covering one of Gaga’s songs.
-He suspects it was really all viral marketing.
+A Cabrillo college student, who wished to remain anonymous, remembers seeing a supposed feud between Lady Gaga and Weird Al played out on the pages of Reddit surrounding Al covering one of Gaga’s songs.
+They suspect it was really all viral marketing.

 But despite these worries, Christopher Price from Tumblr has an optimistic outlook for the future of memes.

 “I think there will always be an element of Wild West, anything-goes, because it’s just the nature of the Internet,” he said.
 “It’s a platform that encourages you to use it and create your own stuff for it.
 There are always going to be these people in their basements making really weird stuff that nobody understands.
 And I think that’s great, because it’s that weird stuff that gets refined and refined and refined, and then it somehow makes sense to people.”